-Here are some things that should be considered in your decision to migrate any of your existing systems, or integrate what you already have with a cloud service.
+Here are some things that you should consider in your decision to migrate any of your existing systems.
+Or, integrate what you already have with a cloud service.

 If you’re upgrading or migrating a service, make sure the transition is as quick as possible.
-Not only will your salespeople appreciate it, it will ensure that if something does go wrong, you reduce the amount of down time to fix the problem.
+Not only will your salespeople appreciate it, but it will also ensure that if something does go wrong, you reduce the amount of downtime to fix the problem.

 Any time you switch or test a new system, be sure to back up all the information that’s critical for that particular system (and any systems related to it).
 If there’s a hiccup or the new system crashes something, you don’t have to worry about lost data or any other problems.

-The last piece of advice is to make sure you choose a system that is easier to use, and much easier than your existing system.
-Adding a new system is difficult enough- don’t complicate the process or transition by selecting a service that creates a learning curve or extra steps to a process.
+The last piece of advice is to make sure you choose a system that is easier to use.
+Adding a new system is difficult enough.
+Don’t complicate the process or transition by selecting a service that creates a learning curve or extra steps to a process.
 That will defeat the purpose of integrating a cloud service into your existing system in the first place.

-Record Nations will help you find the right cloud solution that fits the needs of your company.
+Record Nations will help you find integrated cloud solutions that fit the needs of your company.
 Come and see why we are the first choice for public, private, or hybrid cloud solutions.

-We have a network cloud storage and service professionals that provide reliable secure solutions for your business.
-Our experts can help connect you with cloud storage professionals that will walk you through the tedious process of selecting the right service.
+We have a network of cloud storage and service professionals that provide reliable security solutions for your business.
+Our experts can help connect you with cloud storage professionals.
+They will walk you through the tedious process of selecting the right service.
 Our cloud storage services will keep your records safe and easy to access.

-To get started, fill out the form to the right, or give our experts a call at (866) 385-3706.
+To get started, fill out the form, or give our experts a call at (866) 385-3706.
 Our team will help you find the right paperless solution for your business.